 Each elemental palm module is designed to spray mist through nozzles that underlay beneath each flap, and the roof surface of each structure collects solar energy through inbuilt solar panels.
 These structures stand to define a sculptural essence while acting as a barrier from regional and environmental issues such as heat, UV rays, noise, wind, and sand storms.
 Overall, these elements control the atmosphere within to keep it comfortable, tranquil, and cool.
 The structural foundations are pinned to each plot of land marked for cooling, and they house the water storage and other vital types of equipment.
 Green landscaping and large trees encircle the canopies that relax and ease the sound pollution and wind entering into the spaces.
 This blend of technology and nature embosom an eco-friendly space, heralding an efficient green image to the city.

 The future of ‘The Oasys’ by Mask Architects is visualized to connect as multiple networks strewn around the cities, weaving the canopy hubs in a perfect symbiosis.
 The modular design of the system enables each element to be precisely adjusted and scaled.
 This mechanism allows for an easy replication to inculcate grouped palm structures in any scale of space.
 The vein-like flutes about the structure light up at night, sparkling a playful delight into the spaces it hugs beneath its wings.

-‘The Oasys’ is a soaring take on rethinking public spaces and how it affects on the public bubble, how the spaces are going to be socially active and what functions encourage a fresh ambience, life and mood into these zones.
+‘The Oasys’ is a soaring take on rethinking public spaces and how it affects the public bubble, how the spaces are going to be socially active, and what functions encourage a fresh ambiance, life, and mood into these zones.